Administrative & Support Staff Opportunities

 • Assist with emergency planning and procedures.

-• Maintain departmental software utilizing CAD system for report management, develop department logs using a dispatch module, and manage a private E-911 cisco system.
+• Maintains departmental software utilizing CAD system for report management, develops department logs using a dispatch module, and manages a private E-911 Cisco system.
 Logs must be accurate and maintained on a timely basis.

 • Develop and maintain information databases for confidential student information using Microsoft Access and other database software.